 Once the trial ends, you'll be automatically charged for the service, which is $119 per year or $59 for students; you can also opt for monthly payments of $12.99.

 Still, your Prime Day purchases don't have to be huge.
 Plenty of people save on basic items like toiletries and grooming products.
-Others opt to elevate their space with new cookware and lamps or get their holiday shopping done early with great deals on toys.
+Others opt to elevate their space with new cookware and lamps.
 Ultimately, the best things to buy on Amazon Prime Day are the things you need — or the items you've been wanting to purchase for a while, but only at the right price.
-Check back here to see which products are worth buying during Amazon's 2020 Prime Day.

 Amazon Prime Day is often compared to Black Friday, since it offers similar massive discounts on some of the most popular items — but instead of kicking off the holiday season, this one happens in July.
-Statistics from Prime Day 2018 show that 76 percent of deals were better than the ones offered on Black Friday.
+It’s the perfect opportunity to update your tech, refresh your wardrobe, and stock up on everyday essentials.

 If this year is anything like previous years, Whole Foods Market will be participating in the Prime Day celebration by offering discounts throughout the store — plus potential Amazon credits that can be used for online shopping.
 In both 2019 and 2020, shoppers who spent more than $10 at a Whole Foods store or online, received a $10 Amazon voucher back in exchange.